corneliagru/corneliagru.github.io/content/publication/preprint/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides: "example"` references `content/slides/example/index.md`.
 #   Otherwise, set `slides: ""`.
-slides: example
+slides: ""
 ---

-This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.
+#This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.

 {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.